-Country Sleep roads fields ing on and Sleeping on privately owned lands Comments Yes No Yes No Belgium Х Х On highway rest areas max.
-24 hours permitted Bulgaria Х Х Denmark Х Х Germany Х Х Staying overnight for one night to restore driving ability is permitted.
-There may be regional and local limitations Finland Х Х Possible with the permission of the land owner France (X) X Permission from the local authorities or the owner of the land is required.
-Parking and staying overnight on free areas is prohibited
+Country Sleepi roads fields Sleeping on privately owned lands Comments Yes No Yes No Belgium Х Х On highway rest areas max.
+24 hours permitted Bulgaria Х Х Denmark Х Х On streets and squares only up to 11 hours with a parking disc Germany Х Х Staying overnight for one night to restore driving ability is per- mitted.
+There may be regional and local limitations Finland Х Х Possible with the permission of the land owner France х Х Permission from the local authorities or the owner of the land is required.
+Parking and staying overnight on free areas is prohibited Greece Х Х Staying overnight for one night at designated areas on the na- tional route Patras-Athens- Thessaloniki is permitted Great Britain Х Х Ireland Х Х

-Country Sleepi roads fields Sleeping on privately owned lands Comments Yes No Yes No Greece Х Х One-off overnight stays in designated areas are permitted Great Britain Х Х Regulated by local rules Ireland Х Х Regulated by local rules Italy X × Staying overnight for one night at car parks and service stations is allowed.
+Country Sleepi roads fields Sleepi privat owned lands ely Comments Yes No Yes No Italy X Х Staying overnight for one night at car parks and service stations is allowed.
 Observe the local regulations.
-Parking and staying overnight on free areas is pro- hibited Croatia Х Х Luxembourg Х Х Macedonia Х Х Netherlands Х Х Overnight stays on streets and squares is allowed in some boroughs Norway Х Х Officially prohibited on rest areas and cultivated grounds.
-Driving on dirt tracks prohibited; observe local regulations Austria X X Staying overnight for one night to restore driving ability is permitted, but not in nature reserves.
+Parking and staying overnight on free areas is pro- hibited Croatia Х Х Luxembourg Х Х Macedonia Х Х Netherlands Х Х Overnight stays on streets and squares is allowed in some boroughs Norway Х Х Officially prohibited on rest are- as and cultivated grounds.
+Trav- elling on dirt roads is prohibited Austria X X Staying overnight for one night to restore driving ability is permitted, but not in nature reserves.
 Observe regional and local restrictions.
 Generally forbidden in Tyrol Poland Х Х Requires property owner's permission Portugal Х Х Staying overnight for one night on motorway service stations and car parks under 10 hours are tolerated Romania Х Х Russia Х Х Sweden Х Х Not on agriculture areas or in the vicinity of houses.
-Driving on rough terrain prohibited; ob- serve local regulations Switzerland Х Х One overnight stay at highway rest areas and in some cantons is tolerated Serbia and Montenegro Х Х Slovakia Х Х Overnight stays on private land are only allowed if a toilet is present Slovenia Х Х
+Driving on open fields is prohibited Switzerland Х Х One overnight stay at highway rest areas and in some cantons is tolerated Serbia and Montenegro Х Х Slovakia Х Х Overnight stays on private land are only allowed if a toilet is present Slovenia Х Х Spain Х Х Some regional prohibitions apply, especially on beaches Czech Repub- lic X X Overnight stays on private land are only allowed if a toilet is present

-Country Sleepi roads fields Sleeping on privately owned lands Comments Yes No Yes No Spain Х Х Some regional prohibitions apply, especially on beaches Czech Repub- lic Х Х Overnight stays on private land are only allowed if a toilet is present Turkey Х Х Ukraine Х Х Hungary X Х Staying overnight on privately owned land is permitted only with police certification
+Country Sleep roads fields Sleeping on privately owned lands Comments

+Yes No Yes No

+Turkey Х Х

+Ukraine Х Х

+Hungary Х Х Staying overnight on privately owned land is permitted only with police certification